Subham0207/game-engine/Documentation.md

 ## TODOs
-1. Gizmo to transform the loaded 3d model.
+1. (Done)Gizmo to transform the loaded 3d model.
 This way we might not need frame function immidiatly -- Do it ASAP.
 2. Loading Textures:
     1. Interpret from the Assimp data - not done.
     2. Load explicitly.
 Or Later we could create a PBR material - Done.
     3. Default color for when texture or vertex color is not provided - partially done I defaulted the vertex color to be red.
     4. Need to default frag color on a model if no texture is provided.
 Don't use vertex color as base color and instead provide a default color.
 This way a boolean useTexture would suffice - Done
+2.1.
+Load animations
+2.2 Collisions
 3. building binaries for my game; game engine will be used as a library I think
     1. Lua scripting language integration https://gamedev.stackexchange.com/questions/421/how-do-you-add-a-scripting-language-to-a-game